connctd/docs/docs/content/connector/connector_protocol.md

 If further steps are required, the connector should instead respond with status code **202**.

 ### Installation removal
+When an installation is removed a DELETE request is send against *installationCallbackURL/-installationId-*.
 ```http
 DELTETE /-installationCallbackURL-/-installationID- HTTP/1.1
 Signature: -base64encodedSignature-